 Aquafaba Chocolate Mousse

-This aquafaba mousse recipe is easy to make.
+Vegan aquafaba chocolate mousse that’s so easy to make.
 You’ll need just 5 ingredients, no baking or cooking required and it’s completely egg-free and dairy-free!

 Ingredients